 The 8th Annual Project SAVE Golf Tournament is scheduled for Monday, September 20, 2010, at the Rancho Murieta Country Club, in Rancho Murieta, California.
 Check-in begins at 8:30 a.m. and the shotgun start will be at 9:30 a.m.
 This annual fundraiser is the main source of funding for this model community project that has been proven to prevent and reduce youth violence and bullying behaviors.

 The mission of Project SAVE is to reduce youth violence and weapons possession through strong partnerships with local agencies.
 The mission emphasizes that weapons possession and violent behavior are unacceptable, especially on school grounds.
 Since 1998, Project SAVE has served more than 2,000 young people in Sacramento County.
 Nine out of ten participants remain violence-free after participating in the program.

-Project SAVE is a collaborative project involving the County Probation Department, County Sheriff's Office, Sacramento City Police Department, Superior and Municipal Courts, Sacramento County School Districts and community members and is coordinated by the Prevention and Student Services division of the Sacramento County Office of Education (SCOE).
+Project SAVE is a collaborative project involving the County Probation Department, County Sheriff's Office, Sacramento City Police Department, Superior and Municipal Courts, Sacramento County School Districts, and community members.
+It is coordinated by the Prevention and Student Services division of the Sacramento County Office of Education (SCOE).

 Entry fees for the September 20, 2010 golf tournament are $150 per person or $600 for a foursome.
 Tournament host, contest sponsor, and individual hole sponsor opportunities are also available.
 Project SAVE also seeks door prize donations to benefit the program.
 A short luncheon will be provided at the conclusion of the tournament.